 In the event that the patient’s symptoms are debilitating or growing worse, collapsed disc surgery becomes an option.
-At Laser Spine Institute, we are at the forefront of the field of orthopedic surgery known as endoscopic spine surgery.
+At Laser Spine Institute, we are at the forefront of the field of orthopedic surgery known as minimally invasive spine surgery.
 Minimally invasive collapsed and compressed disc surgery has a number of benefits, making it an appealing choice for many patients experiencing neck and back pain, including:

 - Procedures are minimally invasive and are performed on an outpatient basis

-- Endoscopic procedures are computer-assisted for unmatched precision
+- Minimally invasive procedures are computer-assisted for unmatched precision

 - State-of-the-art lasers are used to help decompress nerves

 - Rehabilitation and recovery are much shorter than with traditional open back surgery

 - And much more

 To learn more about Laser Spine Institute’s alternatives to traditional open back collapsed disc surgery, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.